Carrier Frequently Asked Questions in 2013Show All Hide All

 (9/25/2013) All employers were required per the Affordable Care Act to send each employee a notice by October 1 2013, stating whether the employer provided health coverage to the employee and informing the employee of the new Exchange marketplace, the potential eligibility for a tax credit, and that the purchase of coverage through the Exchange might end any employer contribution towards health insurance.
 Originally, a penalty was to be assessed for employers who failed to comply.
 However, the U.S. Department of Labor announced September 11, 2013, that there is no penalty for not sending the notices.
 Employers may still wish to send notices in order to avoid repeated inquiries from employees or Exchange assisters on whether health insurance is available.
 Official guidance on this including model notices can be found at Department of Labor’s Technical Release No. 2013-02.

 Was your question not listed here?
-Contact us with your question or check our latest FAQ page.
+Contact us with your question or check our later 2014, 2015 and 2016 FAQ pages.

 Return to Health Care Exchange Menu